So you want to take on the sit-stand lifestyle.

 Standing desk converters create bad sitting ergonomics, full stop

-A converter doesn’t lay flat when closed, so it elevates your tech by a few inches.
+A stand up desk converter doesn’t lay flat when closed, so it elevates your tech by a few inches.
 The ‘lift’ messes up the ergonomics of your setup when you work in a sitting position.

-You might not find your sweet spot with a converter because its adjustability is limited
+You might not find your sweet spot with a standing desk converter because its adjustability is limited

-Height-adjustable pneumatic desks offer more benefits than converters at about the same price
+Height-adjustable pneumatic desks offer more benefits than standing desk converters…at about the same price

 A pneumatic desk allows you to flow ergonomically between typing and writing, sit to stand